Magnesium

 Another way to supplement with magnesium is by absorbing it through the skin using a topical cream compounded by a pharmacist under the guidance of your physician or by bathing with epsom salts in your bath water.
 There is some controversy as to how well magnesium is absorbed topically so at this time oral magnesium replacement is preferred to maintain blood levels but supplementing with topical magnesium is warranted.

-Magnesium Supplements – Topical
+Magnesium Supplements – Topically Applied

 Epsom Salts: Another Alternative